A creamy 3-cheese mac with a butternut squash sauce tossed with noodles and baked.

 Instructions

-1. Preheat oven to 375 degrees.
-Cut butternut squash in half, lengthwise, and scoop out seeds.
-Place in baking dish, flesh side down, and pour water in the baking dish.
-Roast in oven for 35-40 minutes, until soft.
-Scoop out cooked flesh and discard skin.
-Set squash flesh aside.
+- Cut butternut squash in half, lengthwise, scoop out seeds, place in a baking dish flesh side down, pour water into the baking dish, and roast for 35-40 minutes, until soft.

-2. Cook pasta according to package directions, omitting salt.
-Drain and set aside.
+- Cook pasta according to package directions, omitting salt, then drain and set aside.

-3. Meanwhile, place butternut squash, Greek yogurt, milk, chicken broth, salt, black pepper, nutmeg and cayenne in a blender and puree until smooth.
-(If squash is still hot, remove plastic cap from blender lid and place a kitchen towel over it so steam can escape and the hot contents don’t explode.)
+- Place butternut squash, Greek yogurt, milk, chicken broth, salt, black pepper, nutmeg, and cayenne in a blender and puree until smooth.
+If squash is still hot, remove the plastic cap from the blender lid and place a kitchen towel over it to allow steam to escape.

-4. Heat butter in a saucepan and add squash puree.
-Add marble jack, Gruyere and half of the Parmesan cheese and cook on medium, stirring, until cheese is melted.
-Taste and adjust seasoning, if necessary.
+- Heat butter in a saucepan and add squash puree.
+Add marble jack, Gruyere, and half of the Parmesan cheese; cook on medium, stirring, until cheese is melted.
+Taste and adjust seasoning as needed.

-5. Coat a 13×9 baking dish with cooking spray.
+- Coat a 13×9 baking dish with cooking spray.
 Add cooked pasta to the baking dish and pour in the squash/cheese sauce.
 Stir until combined.
-Place in oven and bake for 20 minutes.

-6. Remove dish and turn oven on low broil.
-Top pasta with remaining Parmesan cheese and bread crumbs.
-Spray top with cooking spray.
-Place back in the oven and broil for 4-5 minutes, until top is browned, rotating the dish if necessary.
+- Remove from oven, turn oven to low broil, top pasta with remaining Parmesan cheese and breadcrumbs, spray top with cooking spray, and broil for 4-5 minutes, until top is browned, rotating dish if necessary.

-7. Remove from the oven and sprinkle with parsley.
+- Remove from oven and sprinkle with parsley.

 Notes